Asphalt Calculator — Tons, Yards & Cost

 Types of Asphalt Mix and When to Use Each

-- Warm Mix Asphalt (WMA): Produced at 200–275°F using additives that lower viscosity.
-Extends paving season, reduces fuel use and emissions.
+- Warm Mix Asphalt (WMA): Produced at 200–275°F. Extends paving season, reduces emissions.

-- Recycled Asphalt Pavement (RAP): Milled material blended into new mixes (15–40% RAP).
-Reduces material costs 10–20% with minimal performance trade-offs when properly specified.
+- Recycled Asphalt (RAP): 15–40% milled material blended into new mixes.
+Cuts material costs 10–20%.

 Other Calculators